galaxyproject/galaxy-hub/src/support/loading-data/index.md

 *   Once the data is loaded (confirm through FTP client), use the **Upload** tool to load the data into a History.
 *   **`FTPS` was enabled for all transfers to [http://usegalaxy.org](http://usegalaxy.org) on July 19, 2017**.
 If you are having trouble connecting the first time after this date, verifying the server certificate is required when using an [FTP client](/src/ftp-upload/#upload-from-client).
 * Working at Galaxy EU https://usegalaxy.eu?
 Read the server-specific FTP help here: https://galaxyproject.eu/ftp/
+* More help for FTP is at Galaxy Help https://help.galaxyproject.org.
+Search with the keyword "ftp".
+Example post: https://help.galaxyproject.org/t/ftp-help-guides-tutorials-and-troubleshooting/3449

 ### Upload tool location